Alfonso de Portago: Early life

-Portago was born in London, he was educated at Biarritz, in France.
-He became articulate in four languages, and spoke English with a distinctive British accent.
-Portago was heir to a respected title in Spain and a millionaire.
 Among his ancestors were explorer Álvar Núñez Cabeza de Vaca.
-His father was Antonio Cabeza de Vaca, 10th Marquess of Portago, who died during half time at a polo match at a young age.
-His paternal grandfather was Vicente Cabeza de Vaca, 9th Marquess of Portago, mayor of Madrid.
-His mother, named Olga Leighton, came from an Anglo-Irish family and was a former nurse, daughter of a British Army captain in the Royal Norfolk Regiment and widow of American financier Frank MacKey.
+His father was Antonio Cabeza de Vaca y Carvajal, 10th Marquess of Portago, who died during half time at a polo match at a young age.
+His paternal grandfather was Vicente Cabeza de Vaca y Fernández de Córdoba, 9th Marquess of Portago, Minister of Public Instruction & Fine Arts and Mayor of Madrid.
+His mother, named Olga Beatrice Leighton, came from an Irish family and was a former nurse, and widow of American financier Frank MacKey.
 She also had a daughter named Sol [for Soledad], who married and became known as the (5th) Marchioness of Moratalla in racing circles.
 She died in 2017.
-Olga's first husband, Frank MacKey, who was more than 40 years older than she was, shot himself while terminally ill and left Olga an enormous fortune made as founder of Household Finance Corp.
+Olga's first husband, Frank MacKey, who was more than 40 years older than she was, shot himself while terminally ill and left Olga an enormous fortune ($500 million) made as founder of Household Finance Corp.
 Portago was a first cousin of Vicente Sartorius, 4th Marquess of Mariño as well as José Luis de Vilallonga, 9th Marquess of Castellbell.

 Portago was dark-haired and had freckles and blue eyes.
 He was 1.83 m (6 ft) tall and weighed 77 kg (170 Ibs).
 He famously won a bet at the age of 17 when he flew his plane beneath London Tower Bridge.
 He participated twice in the Grand National Steeplechase at Aintree as a gentleman jockey, although he found keeping his weight down to be a struggle.